IamBadAsh/Weather/README.md

 ## Icons

-Icons used in the app are sourced from [Flaticon](https://www.flaticon.com/) and are used for illustrative purposes.
+Icons used in the app are sourced from [Flaticon](https://www.flaticon.com/) [Freepik](https://www.freepik.com)and are used for illustrative purposes.

 ## Usage